Brookston Beer Bulletin

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.

-Friday’s second ad is for Senate Bock Beer, which was published on March 20, 1941.
-This one was for Christian Heurich Brewing Co., of Washington, D.C. and was founded in 1872.
-This ad ran in the Washington Daily News, also of Washington, D.C.
+Thursday’s second ad is for Cascade Bock Beer, which was published on April 9, 1917.
+This one was for Vancouver Breweries Ltd., of Vancouver, British Columbia, which was originally founded in 1902 by a merger.
+This ad ran in The Vancouver Sun, of Vancouver, British Columbia, Canada.

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.